swangchu/pythonByExamples-Tha/example-2/README.md

     - Arithmetic Operators operators like +, - , / and * have their usual meaning.
     - Modulo % gives the reminder part of a division.

+4. **assignment folder** contains example for use of assignment operator in Python.

+        Syntax
+        variableName = value

+    - A single = is called assignment operator.
+    - It assigns values to a variable.